solidjs-community/solid-primitives/packages/event-listener/README.md

 [![size](https://img.shields.io/bundlephobia/minzip/@solid-primitives/event-listener?style=for-the-badge)](https://bundlephobia.com/package/@solid-primitives/event-listener)
 [![size](https://img.shields.io/npm/v/@solid-primitives/event-listener?style=for-the-badge)](https://www.npmjs.com/package/@solid-primitives/event-listener)

-A helpful event listener primitive that binds window and any element supplied.
+A set of primitives that help with listening to DOM and Custom Events.

 - [`createEventListener`](#createEventListener) - Very basic and straightforward primitive that handles multiple elements according to a single event binding.
 - [`createEventSignal`](#createEventListener) - Like `createEventListener`, but events are handled with the returned signal, instead of with a callback.